Wings of the Hawk

-Wings of the Hawk is a 1953 3-D American Western film directed by Budd Boetticher and starring Van Heflin and Julie Adams.
+Wings of the Hawk is a 1953 3-D American Western film directed by Budd Boetticher and starring Van Heflin and Julia Adams.
 It is set during the Mexican Revolution.

 Plot

 Mexico, 1911: An expatriate American known as "Irish" Gallagher joins up with Mexican revolutionaries when the mine where he and partner Marco have just struck gold is seized by Colonel Paco Ruiz, a corrupt official who rules the province.
 Marco is killed by Ruiz.

 A band of rebels saves Irish from certain death, with a particularly brave one, a woman, Raquel Noriega, being wounded by gunfire.
 The rebels aren't sure about Irish so they take him back to their leader, Arturo Torres.
 As they talk, Raquel faints from her injury, and Irish offers to remove the bullet.

 Raquel is engaged to marry Arturo.
 Her sister Elena has been kidnapped.
 When they go search for the sister, Raquel and Irish are taken prisoner by Ruiz and locked in a cell.
 Elena is not a captive after all and says she intends to marry Ruiz.
 She mistakenly trusts the villainous Ruiz, who coldly executes the mother of one of Arturo's loyal rebels, Tomas.

 Irish and Raquel are broken out of jail by the rebels, but Arturo is killed.
 Irish, realizing how much Ruiz values the gold in the mine, booby-traps it with dynamite and sets off the explosions while Tomas kills Ruiz to avenge his mother's death.
 When asked by Raquel why he destroyed his own mine, Irish says there is something he loves more, and they kiss.